kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/10-update-schema-with-image-url/02-display-image-home-page-build-card.md

 ```

 ## Test it out
-* delete the last genealogy and create a new one with a valid imageUrl (live link working)
+* Delete the last genealogy and create a new one with a valid `imageUrl` (live link working)

 ### Add css
-* We need to add css for the category we selected
+* We need to add CSS for the `category` we selected
-* You would need to add a class for each category
+* You would need to add a class for each `category`
 * But let's add one for historic

 `App.css`